surwall/docs/code/devops/network-setup.md

-## Debia
+## Debian

 For Debian, which is a old distro, it continues to use `NetworkManager` as its tool to manage network.
 Its configuration files store at `/etc/networks/interfaces/*`.
+If you don't provide a config file, it will use DHCP to obtain IP addresses and network settings.

 To set a static IP address for an interface named `ens33`, you can use the following configuration: